Digital privacy is important, and you’d be hard-pressed to find anybody who thinks otherwise.

-And that was the impetus behind the iOS 14 update—to give consumers more control over the data they (sometimes unknowingly) share with advertisers and publishers.
-Apple has marketed this update heavily with a national ad campaign spanning television, digital, and public relations.
+That was the reason Apple rolled out the iOS 14 update—to give consumers more control over data they unknowingly share with advertisers and publishers.

-If you know anything about advertising on social media—and if you’re reading this you probably do—those three aspects are crucial to the success of your paid social campaigns.
+Those are three aspects crucial to the success of your paid social campaigns.

 What Did the iOS 14 Update Actually Do?